-How many types of insider threats can you name?
+How many types of insider threats are there?

 One?
 Three?
 Six?
 All of the above is likely correct, although most people would indicate one commonality in their answers: humans.
 Most would also separate this human threat into three categories: compromised, negligent, and malicious.